microsoft/MixedRealityToolkit-Unity/Documentation/README_Sliders.md

 When user updates the slider axis value in editor then if Track Visuals or Tick Visuals are specified then their transform is updated.
 Specifically, their local position is reset and their local rotation is set to match the Slider Axis orientation.
 Their scale isn't modified.
+If Tick Marks have a Grid Object Collection component then the Layout and CellWidth or CellHeight is updated accordingly to match the Slider Axis.